-Last but not least, the issue of royalties means the threshold paid by the license's purchaser for the right to use the brand's marketing.
-The goal is to purchase a license and operate it successfully.
-When there is a mutual interest, great success can follow, and obviously, it is essential to be serious and ready to invest.
+Finally, the issue of royalties pertains to the fee paid by the licensee for the right to use the brand's marketing.
+The objective is to purchase a license and operate it successfully.
+When both parties have a mutual interest, great success can follow, and it is critical to be serious and prepared to invest.

-If so, in conclusion, we can say that the brand licensing process of leasing is actually a protected legal procedure.
-It is an agreement made between two commercial bodies: the owner of the asset who also owns the right to sell franchises, and the manufacturers interested in purchasing the potential that brand licensing provides.
-This usage of a franchise is obviously subject to certain conditions, like marketing for a certain purpose or in a defined geographic area.
-There is also end date for the conclusion of the agreement.
-In exchange, the party selling the franchise receives monetary royalties, which are usually a percentage of the franchiser's sales revenue from the product.
-Finally, most franchise agreements define a minimum royalty as a type of guarantee of the franchiser toward the brand owner.
-This minimum is payable no matter how low income may be and is often paid at the outset as an advance, indicating the seriousness and responsibility of both the party's intentions and the commercial process.
+Additionally, there is an end date for the agreement.
+In return, the party selling the franchise receives monetary royalties, which are typically a percentage of the franchiser's sales revenue from the product.
+Most franchise agreements also define a minimum royalty as a type of guarantee from the franchiser to the brand owner.
+This minimum amount is payable regardless of how low the income may be and is often paid at the outset as an advance, demonstrating the seriousness and responsibility of both parties and the commercial process.

-Someone who purchases a brand license is actually buying a finished product, without having to invest in research and development processes.
-All they need to do is manufacture and market.
-There is also legal protection in this context because the purchase of a certain category prevents potential competition with others who hope to enter the same niche, but who cannot do so by law.
+When someone purchases a brand license, they are essentially buying a finished product without having to invest in research and development.
+All they need to do is manufacture and market it.
+In this context, there is also legal protection because the purchase of a specific category precludes potential competition with others who hope to enter the same niche but are unable to do so by law.